 Supplements can be tricky and should be something you discuss with your veterinarian or canine nutritionist.
-Remember commercial foods often have supplements added to them so you are not adding something new.
+Keep in mind that commercial foods often have supplements added to them so you are not adding something new.
 You are working to create the best-balanced food for your four-legged friends.

 Essential Fatty Acids